JavaScript Random Number Generator

 2Generating Random Integers in a Range

-To get a random integer between a minimum and maximum value (inclusive), you need to scale the result of Math.random() and then floor it.
-This is the most common copy-paste snippet developers need.
+When you need to generate random numbers in JavaScript between a minimum and maximum value (inclusive), you must scale the result of Math.random() and then floor it.
+This is the most common copy-paste snippet developers need for their projects.

 function getRandomInt(min, max) {